m-marini/utils-lib/README.md

      * a string thah will add a JLabel based on resource bundle key.
      * string starting with "+" char that will change temporary the constraints appliyed to next added component *
-     * The string constraints used in modify and in add("+"...) may be:
+     * The string constraints used in modify and in add("+"...) may be a blank separated operators as:
      *
      * at,<row>,<col>         : set position constraints
      * ipad,<x>,<y>           : set ipad constraint
      * span,<row>,<col>       : set span constraint
+     * noinsets               : set the insets to 0
      * insets,<size>          : set the insets for all margins
      * insets,<bt>,<lr>       : set the insets for top/bottom and left/right margins
      * insets,<t>,<l>,<b>,<r> : set the insets for top, left,bottom and right margins
-     * noinsets               : set the insets to 0
+     * noweight               : set the horizontal and vertical weights to 0
+     * hw,<h>                 : set the horizontal weight for the resizing component
+     * vw,<v>                 : set the vertical weight for the resizing component
      * weight,<h>,<v>         : set the horizontal and vertical weights for the resizing component
-     * noweight               : set the horizontal and vertical weights to 0
      * def                    : set the default constraints
      * n                      : set north alignement
      * ne                     : set north-east alignement